I didn't expect voice to work well in the terminal. Too many dashes and slashes. But Code Mode handles that, and now I dictate maybe half my commands.

 Create a terminal profile

-In Whisperer settings, create a per-app profile for your terminal (Terminal.app, iTerm2, or Warp)
+In Whisperer settings, add a per-app profile for your terminal (Terminal.app, iTerm2, Warp)

 Enable Code Mode

-Enable Code Mode for this profile to handle dashes, dots, and special characters correctly
+Turn on Code Mode so dashes, dots, and special characters get interpreted correctly

 Start dictating